Back to National Guide

 Brisbane's climate and construction methods create specific floor tiling conditions that differ from southern cities.

-Concrete slab-on-ground.
+Concrete slab-on-ground construction.
 The vast majority of Brisbane homes, from 1960s lowset brick to 2020s estates, are built on concrete slabs.
 For floor tiling, this is the ideal substrate.
 There is no timber subfloor to overlay, no joists to reinforce, and no flexing to worry about.
-Preparation involves cleaning, levelling, and priming.
-This is one reason Brisbane floor tiling tends to be more straightforward than equivalent jobs in Melbourne.
+Preparation involves cleaning, levelling, and priming the slab surface.
+This is one reason Brisbane floor tiling tends to be more straightforward and often more affordable than equivalent jobs in Melbourne or Sydney, where timber subfloors add $25–$40/m2 in overlay costs before any tiles are laid.

-Indoor-outdoor tiling.
+Indoor-outdoor tiling transitions.
 Brisbane's subtropical climate makes covered decks, patios, and outdoor kitchens standard in suburban homes.
-Many homeowners want tiled floors that flow from inside to outside.
-At the indoor-outdoor threshold, the tiles change: outdoor tiles must be slip-resistant to AS 4586 and the surface must slope away from the house.
-Your tiler needs to plan this transition carefully.
+Many homeowners want tiled floors that flow seamlessly from inside to outside.
+At the indoor-outdoor threshold, the tile specification changes: outdoor tiles must have a P3 slip resistance rating minimum (P4 or P5 for pool surrounds) and the surface must slope away from the house at the required fall.
+Your tiler needs to plan this transition carefully, including a movement joint at the threshold and a change in adhesive type for external use.
+Retailers like Beaumont Tiles stock matching indoor-outdoor tile ranges that make visual continuity achievable.

-Queenslander raised homes.
-Paddington, Red Hill, Camp Hill, Ashgrove.
+Queenslander raised homes (Paddington, Red Hill, Camp Hill, Ashgrove, Woolloongabba).
 These raised timber homes may have internal areas that have been enclosed or underfloored over the decades.
-If the floor is timber-framed rather than slab, a cement sheet overlay is needed before tiling.
+If the floor is timber-framed rather than slab, a cement sheet overlay ($25–$40/m2) is needed before tiling.
 This is the exception rather than the rule in Brisbane but worth checking in pre-war suburbs.
+Ask the tiler during the site inspection whether they can see the subfloor type, or lift a corner of existing flooring to check.

-Suburban estates.
-Springfield, North Lakes, Redbank Plains, Coomera, Yarrabilba.
+Suburban estates (Springfield, North Lakes, Redbank Plains, Coomera, Yarrabilba).
 Modern slab construction, open-plan layouts, and standard floor heights.
 These are the most predictable floor tiling jobs in Brisbane and tend to sit at the lower end of the range.
+Large-format porcelain and timber-look planks are the most requested tile types in these homes.

 Heat and tile choice.
-In Brisbane, tiles stay cool underfoot in summer, which is a selling point over timber.
-However, in winter (mild as it is), unheated tiles in a shaded room can feel cold.
-Timber-look porcelain gives a visual warmth that many Brisbane homeowners prefer for living areas.
+In Brisbane, tiles stay cool underfoot in summer, which is a genuine practical advantage over timber or carpet.
+However, in winter (mild as it is), unheated tiles in a shaded south-facing room can feel cold.
+Timber-look porcelain gives a visual warmth that many Brisbane homeowners prefer for living areas while retaining the cool-in-summer benefit.

 Hiring a Licensed Tiler in QLD

-In Queensland, tiling work valued over $3,300 (including GST) requires the tiler to hold a QBCC licence.
-The licence class is "Wall and Floor Tiling."
+In Queensland, tiling work valued over $3,300 (including GST) requires the tiler to hold a QBCC licence in the "Wall and Floor Tiling" class.
+You can verify any tiler's credentials on the QBCC licensee register before signing a contract.

 How We Calculate